usc-hackerton/Metro-Bike/README.md

 **Visualization and Suggestion based on the Bike Stations for Service (Development Stage)**
 - Expression of visualization according to the 'share metro bike' data in LA opne data.
-- Ranking(Plot) after determining the degree of rental of bicycle stations according to traffic volume
+- Ranking(Map) after determining the degree of rental of bicycle stations according to traffic volume
   - Propose removal of places deemed inappropriate by figures and set up bike stations in traffic centers.
 - Visualization of the rental status for each stations by time zone and a suggestion of a Bike Station to allow space by using esri.